repobee/repobee/docs/index.rst

 plugins should head over to the documentation for `repobee-plug
 <https://repobee-plug.readthedocs.io/en/stable>`_.

-.. important::

 If you use the :ref:`userguide` in any way and feel like skipping :ref:`getting_started`, make sure to read :ref:`configure_repobee` anyway!
 The rest of the guide assumes a configuration as described there.

+.. important::

    Please open an issue over on the `issue tracker
-<https://github.com/repobee/repobee/issues/new>`_ if you find documentation bugs
+   <https://github.com/repobee/repobee/issues/new>`_ if you find documentation
-or think something is missing.
+   bugs, have trouble understanding something or think something is missing.
+   Especially when it comes to the userguide, which is intended to be as intuitive as possible, please do provide feedback if you get stuck.

 .. toctree::
    :maxdepth: 2